gbdev/pandocs/content/SGB_Functions.md

 ### SGB Sound Effect A/B Tables

-Below lists the digital sound effects that are pre-defined in the SGB/SNES BIOS, and which can be used with the SGB \"SOUND\" Command.
+Below lists the digital sound effects that are pre-defined in the SGB/SNES BIOS, and which can be used with the SGB "SOUND" Command.
 Effect A and B may be simultaneously reproduced.
 The P-column indicates the recommended Pitch value, the V-column indicates the numbers of Voices used.
 Sound Effect A uses voices 6,7.
 Sound Effect B uses voices